Azure/Azure-Sentinel/Solutions/CohesitySecurity/Playbooks/Cohesity_CreateOrUpdate_ServiceNow_Incident/readme.md

 # Cohesity Create or Update ServiceNow Incident
 ## Summary
-This playbook creates a ticket in ServiceNow.
-It can be also used for updating ticket information or closing it.
+This playbook creates a ticket on ServiceNow's Now Platform.
+It can be also used for updating the ServiceNow ticket or closing it.
 For example, an automation rule can be created to close the ServiceNow ticket by running this playbook when the corresponding Sentinel ticket is closed.

 ## Prerequisites
-1. Create an account for [ServiceNow](https://signon.service-now.com/x_snc_sso_auth.do).
+1. Create an account on [ServiceNow's Now Platform](https://signon.service-now.com/x_snc_sso_auth.do).

 ## Deployment instructions
-1. Deploy the playbook by clicking on the "Deploy to Azure" button.
-This will take you to deploying an ARM Template wizard.
+1. Click on the "Deploy to Azure" button to deploy the playbook.
+This step directs you to deploy an ARM Template wizard.
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fcohesity%2FAzure-Sentinel%2FCohesitySecurity.internal%2FSolutions%2FCohesitySecurity%2FPlaybooks%2FCohesity_CreateOrUpdate_ServiceNow_Incident%2Fazuredeploy.json)
 2. Fill in the required parameters:
 * __Playbook Name:__ Enter the playbook name here.